cpouthier/backupcopy/README.md

 The script then applies this configuration initiating the export process.

 In summary, this script automates the process of exporting the latest restore point of a specified Kubernetes application to a secondary storage location using Veeam Kasten.

+# Work In Progress
+- Include this script into a Kanister blueprint as a post-export hook for ease of use into Veeam Kasten GUI.
+- Document limitations